tbohne/obd_ontology/README.md

 Creates a backup in `fuseki_root/run/backups/`.

-The `.nq.gz` file should be extracted and the resulting `data` should be renamed to `data.nt` so that the n-triples file can be interpreted directly, e.g., when launching it on the server (see above).
+The `.nq.gz` file does not have to be extracted.
+The n-triples / n-quads file can be interpreted directly, e.g., when launching it on the server (see above).
 The backups are stored in `knowledge_base/live_kg_backups/`.
 For automated backups, see below.

 ## Expert Knowledge Acquisition Web Interface